Medically reviewed by Drugs.com. Last updated on Sep 4, 2021.

 MRI that focuses on the heart or blood vessels can assess:

-- The size and function of the heart's chambers
+- Size and function of the heart's chambers

 - Thickness and movement of the walls of the heart

-- The extent of damage caused by heart attack or heart disease
+- Extent of damage caused by heart attacks or heart disease

 - Structural problems in the aorta, such as aneurysms or dissections